julianmontague/json-to-cad_skyreal-vr/README.md

 <h3 id="future-work">Future work</h3>

-The only useful result of this Zig program is its ability to parse BackToCAD.json files (referred to as BackToCAD in this document).
+The only useful result of this Zig program is its ability to parse BackToCAD.json files (referred to as BackToCAD in this section).

 `src/main.zig` parses the "design" JSON object in BackToCAD. `src/BackToCad.zig` specifies which data to parse from BackToCAD.
 Zig source files are implicitly [structs][zig-structs], and the field names in `BackToCad.zig` are the [JSON object member names][json.org].
 See commit 801d0502af775885507332da9c6f46ee152ae60b for an explanation of why the number types were chosen.
 A SkyReal representative confirmed that the 4-by-4 transformation matrix "absolute_transformation" is stored in [row-major order](https://en.wikipedia.org/wiki/Row-_and_column-major_order).